 To reverse an uptrend, the price must make a lower swing high and/or a lower swing low.
 Until these occur, a price reversal isn't present.
 Whether divergence is present or not isn't important.
 Traders make money off price movements, not MACD movements.

 Don't Trade Based on MACD Divergence Until You Read This

 MACD divergence is a popular tool, yet highly inaccurate.
 Learn the pitfalls.

-The MACD--moving average convergence divergence--indicator is popular among traders and analysts, yet few really understand it.
-Divergence on the MACD is one of the ways the indicator is used and takes two forms.
-When the price of an asset is moving one direction and the MACD in the other, that's divergence.
-This type of signal is supposed to warn of a reversal, but as discussed below, the signal is random and often inaccurate.
+When the price of an asset, such as a stock or currency pair, is moving in one direction and the MACD's indicator line is moving in the other, that's divergence.
+This type of signal is supposed to warn of a price- direction reversal, but the signal can be misleading and inaccurate.

-Another type of divergence is when the price makes a new high (or a new low), but the MACD doesn't.
-Traditionally this indicates the price is losing momentum and prime pickings for a reversal.
-This also tends to be a very poor trading signal.
+Another type of divergence is when a security's price reaches a new high (or a new low) level, but the MACD indicator doesn't.
+Traditionally, this would indicate that the price's direction is losing momentum and is priming for a reversal.
+This can also prove to be an unreliable trading signal.